-Effective July 1, 2011, access to adult developmental services and supports that are funded by the Ontario Ministry of Community and Social Services is provided through a Developmental Services Ontario (DSO) agency.
+Effective July 1, 2011, access to adult developmental services and supports that are funded by the Ontario Ministry of Children, Community and Social Services is provided through a Developmental Services Ontario (DSO) agency.

 DSO agencies are the primary contact point for people who need information about services and supports in their community, and the single access point for people who want to apply for Ministry-funded adult developmental services and supports.
 There are nine Developmental Services Ontario Agencies in Ontario.